I was in Las Vegas for a conference, taking a taxi from the airport to the hotel.

 Then I’d tell them about the taxi driver in Vegas.

-Let's not forget why we're really doing what we're doing.
+Never forget why you’re really doing what you’re doing.

 Are you helping people?